Wisconsin’s Johnson under heat for fake elector revelation

 “The senator had no involvement in the creation of an alternate slate of electors and had no foreknowledge that it was going to be delivered to our office,” Henning tweeted.
 “This was a staff to staff exchange.
 His new Chief of Staff contacted the Vice President’s office.
 The Vice President’s office said not to give it to him and we did not.
 There was no further action taken.
 End of story.”

-Johnson had planned to object to accepting Wisconsin’s slate of 10 electors for Joe Biden, who defeated Donald Trump in the battleground state by just under 21,000 votes.
-But Johnson did not object after the violent insurrection at the Capitol.
-Instead, he signed on to the objection of Arizona’s electors, which happened before the attack, but then voted to accept those electors later.
+Johnson had planned to object to accepting electors in states where he said the results were in dispute.
+He signed on to the objection of Arizona’s electors, which happened before the attack, but then voted to accept those electors later.
+He did not object to accepting Wisconsin’s votes, but two of the state’s Republican congressmen did.

 The evidence presented showed a back and forth between Johnson aide Sean Riley and Pence staff member Chris Hodgson at 12:37 p.m. on Jan.
 6, 2021.